AndyWongData/Political-Comment-Emotional-Analysis/README.md

 # Political-Comment-Emotional-Analysis
 A personal project expanding on a [prior academic project](https://github.com/hlee107/EmoConsistency-PoliticalPolarization) at the University of Washington.

+*File Overview*
-The starting point is found in `DataCollection.ipynb`, a file containing code to iterate through various YouTube channels and collect comments.
+- `DataCollection.ipynb`: Original starting code from prior work to iterate various YouTube channels and collect comments

 ## Research Question
 **Are indivudals engaging in balanced discussions on national current events?
 Or are the majority of political discourse simply just a mob mentality-emphasized echo chamber?**